konceptosociala/awp/docs-src/src/swelm/guide/creating-app.md

     [Declarative programming](https://en.wikipedia.org/wiki/Declarative_programming)

 Let's add [`CoreWidget`](../widgets/core-widget.md) to our build method.
-In a constructor we pass our application instance, unique ID (which is usually its underscored name) and an inner widget, whichin most cases is a container, where other widgets will be stored:
+In a constructor we pass our application instance (we can also pass other collection which implements `IWidgetCollection` interface, but it is not recomended; read more about it in [Accessing widgets](./accessing-widgets.md) chapter), unique ID (which is usually its underscored name) and an inner widget, whichin most cases is a container, where other widgets will be stored:

 ```java
 @Override